shasderias/ilysa/README.md

 #### Something Else

-You really want something that supports `gopls` or something similar.
-Code assistance will make your life a lot easier.
-If you're not sure what that means, please try starting out with Visual Studio Code.
+You really want something that provides code assistance via `gopls` or something similar.
+If you are unsure, please try starting out with Visual Studio Code.

 ### Beatmap